Polynomial Bounds in Koldobsky's Discrete Slicing Problem

 Here we provide further necessary concepts and results from Convex Geometry and Geometry of Numbers which we need for our proof.
 For more information we refer to the books \cite{ArtsteinAvidanGiannopoulosMilman2015, Gardner2006, Gruber2007, GruberLekkerkerker1987, Schneider2014}.

 Regarding the volume of convex bodies, we will need two classical inequalities.
-First, we make use of the following bound due to Kuperberg \cite{kuperberg} in the so called reverse Blaschke-Santal\'o inequality due to Bourgain and Milman \cite{BourgainMilman}:
+First, we make use of Kuperberg's improvemet \cite{kuperberg} of the so called reverse Blaschke-Santal\'o inequality due to Bourgain and Milman \cite{BourgainMilman}:

 where $K\in\Ko^n$ and $K^\star = \{y\colon x\cdot y\leq 1,~\text{ for all } x\in K\}$ denotes the polar body of $K$.
 The famous Mahler conjecture states that the optimal bound is $4^n/n!$ (see, e.g., \cite{FradeliziMeyerZvavitch2023}).